 Iceland Landscapes is a collection of landscape images by Icelandic nature photographer Daníel Bergmann.
 The text, which is in English, includes information about the locations, stories from the field, technical info and thoughts on photography.
 Renowned English landscape photographer David Ward wrote the introduction and an Icelandic author, Páll Ásgeir Ásgeirsson, wrote the preface.
 The book is 144 pages and it’s size is 24 x 28 cm.

-Iceland Landscapes is sold out.
+Iceland Landscapes is out of print.

 Published by Natura in June 2011.

 From the introduction by David Ward: